Skip to main content

-We have asked The Museum of Everything to come and occupy Mona.
-But that—like everything, always, everywhere—is up for debate.
+We asked The Museum of Everything to come and occupy Mona.
+But the result—like everything, always, everywhere—is up for debate.
 Is it an occupation, or a collaboration?

 The Museum of Everything is a travelling institution, which opened in London in 2009.
 Its purpose is to advocate for the visibility of art that falls outside the confines of the artworld proper; the work of ordinary people, working far (literally or otherwise) from the cultural metropolis.